 - MGM Rewards has invitation-only Noir status, which offers up to $1,200 in air travel credits to Las Vegas once per year, a $500 Tier achievement celebration dining experience, and complimentary transportation to & from the airport with each stay

-Of all these changes, personally I think the most exciting development is that resort fees will be waived for Gold members and above.
+Of all these changes, personally I think the most exciting development is that resort fees are now waived for Gold members and above.
 This can make a huge difference, given that virtually all hotels in Las Vegas have resort fees, and in many cases they’re steep.

 MGM Rewards greatly cuts points earning potential

 Here’s the bad news.
-For those looking to earn rewards with MGM’s loyalty program, currently you earn 25 Tier Credits per dollar spent on hotel stays, dining, entertainment, and spas.
-With the new program you’ll earn just four Tier Credits per dollar spent on those purchases, which is an absolutely massive devaluation.
+For those looking to earn rewards with MGM’s loyalty program, previously you earned 25 Tier Credits per dollar spent on hotel stays, dining, entertainment, and spas.
+With the new program you earn just four Tier Credits per dollar spent on those purchases, which is an absolutely massive devaluation.